persepolisdm/Persepolis-WebExtension/README.md

 ## Contributing
 **Are you a user?**

-Please test pdm-chrome-wrapper on your system and report any issues
+Please test Persepolis WebExtension on your system and report any issues

 **Are you a developer?**